ubuntupunk/visidian/README.md

 - **Resources**: Topics of interest or areas of study, not tied to immediate action.
 - **Archives**: Completed projects, expired areas, or old resources.

-To use PARA in Visidian, run `:VisidianPara` to create these folder structures in your vault.
+To use PARA in Visidian, run `:VisidianParaGen` to create these folder structures in your vault.

 ---